 - Lubricate the rails.
 Put a few drops of lubricant on the rails in the middle.
 Then, spread an equal layer over both rails with your finger.
 Use oil-based lubes instead of vaseline-type lubes.
 It’s because vaseline will gather dirt and cause future severe problems on your crossbow.
 Oil-based lubes, on the other hand, dry faster and get the job done much better.

 - Grease the trigger box and screws of the crossbow.
 Lubricate the trigger box and any screws on your crossbow with a thin layer of oil.
-If you don’t, the trigger box and screws may get tarnish.
+If you don’t, the trigger box and screws may get tarnished.
 If you have been hunting under the rain frequently, consider replacing your screws with more rigid stainless steel or titanium screws.
 It avoids corrosion.

 - Place it near a heating vent or a fan.